 This article describes how SAP Business ByDesign (ByD) Customers can leverage SAP Analytics Cloud (SAC) to extend the ByD built-in analytics solution with additional visualizations, features and analytical scenarios.
 It answers the following questions:

-- What are recommended integration scenarios for which customers should consider SAC as extension platform?
+- What are the recommended integration scenarios for customers considering SAC as an extension platform?

-- How to connect ByD and SAC step-by-step and what needs to be considered?
+- How do you connect ByD and SAC and what are the considerations?

 - How to avoid known mistakes, achieve maximum benefits and best possible performance?